-BlackBerry reportedly thinking about separating BlackBerry Messenger into its own subsidiaryAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry reportedly thinking about separating BlackBerry Messenger into its own subsidiaryAlex Wagner - Editorial Director of News and Content

 Well, this is interesting.
 According to sources speaking to the Wall Street Journal, BlackBerry is thinking about spinning its BlackBerry Messenger service off into a separate company that would be called "BBM, Inc." Details on the company's plans are light at this point, but BlackBerry recently announced the formation of a special committee to review all of its strategic options, and the WSJ points out that splitting BBM into its own company could highlight the importance of the service.